IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 - modules/dataverse-parent/pom.xml -> ``<profiles>`` -> profile "ct" -> ``<properties>`` -> Set ``<base.image.version>`` to ``${parsedVersion.majorVersion}.${parsedVersion.nextMinorVersion}``

 Create a pull request and put it through code review, like usual.
-Once it has been approved, merge it.
+Give it a milestone of the next release, the one **after** the one we're working on.
+Once the pull request has been approved, merge it.
+It should the the first PR merged of the next release.

 For more background, see :ref:`base-supported-image-tags`.
 For an example, see https://github.com/IQSS/dataverse/pull/10896